facelessuser/coloraide/docs/src/markdown/index.md

 ColorAide is a color library for Python with the intent to provide an easy to use interface to work with colors.
 While ColorAide is not just for CSS colors, there is a focus on supporting modern CSS color syntax as it is a format that is very commonly used.
-In addition to being able to parse almost all colors as specified in the CSS specifications, ColorAide also supports a number of colors and formats for colors that are not in the CSS specifications.
+In addition to being able to parse almost all colors as specified in the CSS specification, ColorAide also supports a number of colors and formats for colors that are not in the CSS spec.

 ColorAide is built on the idea of having a general color object in which you can easily manipulate a color, convert between colors in different spaces, and perform color related functions: interpolation, color distancing, color